iTwin/iTwinUI/CONTRIBUTING.md

 #### How to write tests:

-- Create `.html` file in `backstop/tests` displaying the elements you wish to test and their all possible states, using the built CSS in `lib/css/`.
+- Write the html in `backstop/tests/[component-name].html` displaying the elements you wish to test and their all possible states, using the built CSS in `lib/css/`.

-- Create `.js` file in `backstop/scenarios` with the same name as `.html` file in previous step and ensure it exports scenarios list (take a look at `backstop/scenarios/alert.js`).
+- Write the test cases in `backstop/scenarios/[component-name].js` and ensure it exports scenarios list (see `backstop/scenarios/alert.js` for example).
   - Use `scenario` function from `scenarioHelper.js` to create a scenario where the first argument is test case name and the second one is options.
     ```js
     const { scenario } = require('../scenarioHelper');